 Adderall (amphetamine) is a stimulant drug often prescribed for children and adults with attention deficit hyperactivity disorder (ADHD).
 It can also be used for some seizure disorders and narcolepsy.
-While Adderall is not typically addictive when taken correctly as prescribed, it is often misused by students who think it helps them concentrate better, or is taken at higher amounts than prescribed.
+While Adderall is not typically addictive when taken as prescribed, it is often misused (See: Adderall Addiction) when it’s taken at higher amounts than prescribed or by students who think it helps them concentrate better.

 The misuse of Adderall can lead to an overdose when too much is taken.
-Adderall overdoses can make blood pressure increase to dangerously high levels and even cause a stroke or heart attack that could permanently damage the heart or brain.
-People who use Adderall may feel pressure or pain in their chest, shoulder or head.
-Nausea, vomiting, sweating, high body temperature and difficulty breathing can be other symptoms of an Adderall overdose.
+Adderall overdoses can increase blood pressure to dangerously high levels and even lead to a heart attack or seizure that could permanently damage the heart or brain.
+Other symptoms of an Adderall overdose can include:

-Agitation and paranoia are psychological symptoms that could result from an Adderall overdose.
-If Adderall has been misused for an extended period, irreversible psychological illness can occur.
+Aggression, confusion and panic are psychological symptoms that could result from an Adderall overdose.
 Adderall overdose can also cause kidney and liver damage that is sometimes permanent.
-Symptoms of kidney failure include swelling of the extremities, abdominal pain, breath odor, abnormal taste in the mouth, easy bruising and extended bleeding.
-Fatigue, urination changes and coma can also result.
+Symptoms of kidney failure include swelling of the extremities, abdominal pain, urination changes, nausea, vomiting and fever.

-Symptoms of liver failure include brown or dark urine, lack of appetite, nausea, drowsiness, weakness, yellowing of eyes, fluid retention in the abdomen, excessive sleepiness, confusion and coma.
-Other conditions that can result from an Adderall overdose include blood clotting problems and the breakdown of muscles in the body.
+Symptoms of liver failure include dark urine, lack of appetite, nausea, fatigue, yellowing of eyes, and swelling in the abdomen, legs and ankles.

 If an Adderall overdose is suspected, you should seek medical treatment immediately.
-At the hospital, medical personnel will likely perform tests to determine the severity of symptoms and determine whether you are in serious condition such as having a heart attack or stroke, kidney or liver failure or psychological illness.
-Treating these serious conditions could save your life in the event of an overdose.
+At the hospital, medical personnel will likely perform tests to determine the severity of symptoms and determine whether you are seriously ill with a condition such as a heart attack, stroke, seizure, kidney failure, liver failure or psychological illness.
+Immediately treating these serious conditions could save your life in the event of an overdose.

-For less severe symptoms, treatment may include being placed in a calm and quiet environment, using ice packs and fans to cool you down, giving nitrates for chest pain and using other medications to bring blood pressure down.
+For less severe symptoms, treatment may include being placed in a calm and quiet environment, using ice packs and fans to cool you down, and providing medications to treat your symptoms.
 Activated charcoal and gastric lavage (stomach pumping) may also be used to remove the drug from your stomach and prevent it from getting into the rest of your body.